 Rotatory motion is said to exist if the object rotates or spins about its axis.
 For example, spinning top, rotation of the earth and other planets, etc.

-In oscillatory motion, an object tends to repeat certain movements in the same pattern again and again until it is acted upon by some external force.
-In absence of friction, the oscillatory motion has the ability to go on forever till eternity.
+In oscillatory motion, an object tends to repeat certain movements in the same pattern again and again, until it is acted upon by some external force.
+In the absence of friction, the oscillatory motion has the ability to go on forever till eternity.
 For example, a pendulum, flapping of bird wings, etc.

 Some objects display a rapid back and forth motion about a fixed point when their equilibrium condition is disrupted.
 This type of motion is known as vibratory motion.
 For example, guitar strings, vocal cords, etc.